It’s simple; we want to reduce the public health impact of our products.

 For example, advocating the use of condoms reduces the spread of sexually transmitted diseases.
 For tobacco, this means offering less risky alternatives to regular cigarettes for those smokers who cannot, or choose not to, give up.

-An increasing number in the scientific and public health community are now advocating harm reduction as the way forward for helping the 1.3 billion people worldwide who continue to smoke despite the known health risks.
+An increasing number in the scientific and public health community are now advocating harm reduction as the way forward for helping the one billion people worldwide who continue to smoke despite the known health risks.

 British American Tobacco is working with scientists and regulators to promote this next generation of products and advocate a regulatory approach that puts consumer safety and product quality first, while encouraging the growth of new less risky nicotine products that could help smokers cut down or quit.